-Social responsibility amidst recovery: Pride
+[Series] Social responsibility amidst recovery: Pride

-As the COVID-19 pandemic, Black Lives Matter movement, and Pride Month intersect, the call for intersectionality—seeking unity without uniformity—is stronger than ever.
+In this series, our analysts discuss how brands are addressing and practicing social responsibility amidst recovery during the COVID-19 pandemic.
+This week, as the COVID-19 pandemic, Black Lives Matter movement, and Pride Month intersect, the call for intersectionality—seeking unity without uniformity—is stronger than ever.

 Twitter was one of the few companies to speak to the intersection of BLM with other issues.
 Twitter’s awareness about the links between COVID-19 and BLM, as well as BLM and Pride, is noteworthy.